neumino/neumino.github.io/movies.md

-### Super Troopers 2
+### Tully
-*Released on 2018-04-20, vote average 6.9*
+*Released on 2018-04-20, vote average 2.7*

-When an international border dispute arises between the U.S. and Canada, the Super Troopers- Mac, Thorny, Foster, Rabbit and Farva, are called in to set up a new Highway Patrol station in the disputed area.
+Marlo, a mother of three including a newborn, is gifted a night nanny by her brother.
+Hesitant to the extravagance at first, Marlo comes to form a bond with the thoughtful, surprising, and sometimes challenging nanny named Tully.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zt0mSRLTEbQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/QRtBP07gIHY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>